 Our students have gone on to a wide range of other Postgraduate programme in UCC and elsewhere in Ireland and around the world.
 If you are interested in postgraduate study then speak with the staff member whose teaching and research interests most closely match your own and ask them for advice and recommendations.
 Many of our students have gone on to the Professional Masters in Education, but it is essential that the Teaching Council requirements are met.
 At the time of writing these are defined (at teachingcouncil.ie) as: "The study of Geography during the degree must show that the holder has acquired sufficient knowledge, skills and understanding to teach the Geography syllabus to the highest level in post-primary education (see www.curriculumonline.ie).
-To meet this requirement the degree must include the study of all of the following: - (a) minimum of 15 ECTS credits (or equivalent) in Physical/Environmental Geography - (b) minimum of 15 ECTS credits (or equivalent) in Human Geography" https://www.teachingcouncil.ie/en/publications/registration/documents/curricular-subject-requirments-after-january-2017.pdf - Geography details can be found on p.29 It is recommended that students who are interested in teaching monitor the Teaching Council website to ensure that they are up-to-date with the requirements going into the third year of their degree.
+To meet this requirement the degree must include the study of all of the following: - (a) minimum of 15 ECTS credits (or equivalent) in Physical/Environmental Geography - (b) minimum of 15 ECTS credits (or equivalent) in Human Geography" teaching-council-registration-curricular-subject-requirements-post-january-2023-1.pdf (teachingcouncil.ie) - Geography details can be found on p.20 It is recommended that students who are interested in teaching monitor the Teaching Council website to ensure that they are up-to-date with the requirements going into the third year of their degree.
 While the above credits are defined as a minimum over the course of the three years, most students will achieve more than 15 credits of Physical/Environmental or Human Geography and this provides added certainty in case of Teaching Council changes.
-Second Year Year Co-ordinators Dr. John Crowley: john.crowley@ucc.ie Dr. Liam Coakley: l.coakley@ucc.ie Carry forward 20% of the total $2^{nd}$ year Geography mark is carried forward to $3^{rd}$ year.
-The final Geography degree mark consists of 20% of $2^{nd}$ year mark + 80% of $3^{rd}$ year mark.
-Note:
+Second Year Year Co-ordinators Dr. John Crowley: john.crowley@ucc.ie Dr. Liam Coakley: l.coakley@ucc.ie Carry forward (2024-25 academic year) 20% of the total 2nd year Geography mark is carried forward to 3rd year.
+The final Geography degree mark consists of 20% of 2nd year mark + 80% of 3rd year mark Note: